SUTTON

 Pat was credited with shooting down the

-Luftwaffe ace, von Werra, notorious as the only
+Luftwaffe ace, von Werra, notorious as

 German to escape British custody and